Teen passenger killed in wreck; drug use and speed suspected, Salisbury PD says

-SALISBURY, NC (FOX 46) — A 16-year-old is dead and 3 other teens were injured due to a car wreck where drug use and speed are suspected, Salisbury Police said on Sunday.
+SALISBURY, N.C.
+(FOX 46 CHARLOTTE) – A 16-year-old is dead and three other teens were injured following a car wreck where drug use and speed are suspected, Salisbury Police said on Sunday.

-Officials responded to calls regarding a single-vehicle collision around 6:30 a.m. near Jake Alexander Blvd. in Salisbury on Sunday.
+Officials responded to calls regarding a single-vehicle collision around 6:30 a.m. near Jake Alexander Blvd. in Salisbury.

 Four teenagers were found suffering from injuries after their Mercedes SUV struck a tree.